Littermate Syndrome Treatment Plan - 2 Dogs

 Littermate Syndrome...what is it?

-Littermate Syndrome (also knows as Sibling Aggression or Littermate Aggression) is a non-scientific anecdotal term that refers to a whole host of behavioral issues that tend to present when canine siblings (Littermates) are raised in the same household beyond the normal 8 to 10 weeks of age, when puppies are usually placed in homes.
+Littermate Syndrome (also known as Sibling Aggression or Littermate Aggression) is a non-scientific, anecdotal term referring to a range of behavioral issues that often arise when canine siblings (littermates) are raised in the same household beyond the typical 8 to 10 weeks of age—when puppies are usually placed in new homes.

 Littermate Syndrome - A Trainer's Perspective

-Getting two dogs at the same time seems like a great idea.
-Dogs are social animals, and a dog who will be alone all day can easily turn to destructive behavior or become anxious.
-Two puppies can entertain each other and keep each other company.
-So, what’s the problem with bringing home two puppies at once?
+Getting two dogs at the same time may seem like a great idea.
+Dogs are social animals, and a single dog left alone all day can become anxious or turn to destructive behavior.
+Two puppies, in theory, can keep each other company and stay entertained.
+So what’s the problem with bringing home two puppies at once?

-Placing two puppies in the same household always caused at least one puppy to become temperamentally unsuitable for work, even when both puppies started off as perfect candidates.
+Placing two puppies in the same household consistently caused at least one to become temperamentally unsuitable for guide work—even when both started as ideal candidates.

-Other abhorrent and heart-breaking effects of Littermate Syndrome:
+Other serious and heartbreaking effects of Littermate Syndrome:

 Can littermate syndrome be prevented?